-Upon return from the leave the employee is required to provide an overview or presentation of what was learned to their manager or team or the wider organization depending on the relevance.
+Upon return from the leave the employee may be required to provide an overview or presentation of what was learned to their manager or team or the wider organization depending on the relevance.

-CLAUSE 38 BREASTFEEDING
+CLAUSE 40 - BREASTFEEDING

 OAU recognises the importance of breastfeeding for both mother and baby and supports women who choose to breastfeed.